XXFALLENXX00/Every-cosmetic-for-gorilla-tag/README.md

 not made by me

 Client Sided
-no one can see only if the other person can s
+no one can see only if the other person can see if they have the mod to